SEO and Keyword Matching

 Phrases and Named Entities

-A number of patent filings from Google look beyond matching individual keywords in document to identifying and discovering phrases that have unique meanings.
+Several patent filings from Google look beyond matching individual keywords in a document to identifying and discovering phrases that have unique meanings.

 Google published a patent about meaningful stopwords and stop-phrases a couple of years ago.
 If you search for the word “matrix” you tend to see results about mathematics.
 If you search for “the matrix,” you tend to see results about a movie of the same name.